nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ```

 ### Adding/Removing an existing student from class

-Move a student to/from classes by adding or removing them.
+Moves a student to/from classes by adding or removing them.

 #### Adding existing students to a class: `addtoclass`

 Command Shortcut: `atc`

-Add one or more existing students to an existing class using student NAME or INDEX.
+Adds one or more existing students to an existing class using student NAME or INDEX.
-When the student to be added is already enrolled in the class or is not found in TutAssistor, TutAssistor will alert the
-names of these students to the tutor.

-When adding student names, using comma to separate names and there is no space around comma.
+When adding student names, use comma to separate names without space around comma.
-When adding student indexes, using space to separate indexes.
+When adding student indexes, use space to separate indexes.

 Format: